Why Include Fresh Pressed Vegetable Juices?

 Turmeric, ginger, and lemon are what I personally consider to be the trifecta of nutritional foods.
 I include these three as much as possible in all fresh juice recipes due to their supportive benefits of the digestive system, inflammatory response, and lymphatic system.
 I think of them as little cleaners of the body.
 Turmeric has been studied countless times, historically by the Indian culture and scientifically by modern researchers.
 It is shown to be excellent for inflammation management, in particular for pain associated with arthritis.
 To improve the potential healing properties of turmeric, it is said it’s best activated when combined with black peppercorn.
 “Piperine is the major active component of black pepper and, when combined in a complex with curcumin, has been shown to increase bioavailability by 2000%.”
 Toss a lime into the mix if you like an extra tart flavor!

 Carrots contain carotenoids, this is what gives them their cheerful orange color.
 Carotenoids possess anti-inflammatory benefits as well as reduce symptoms associated with non-alcoholic fatty liver disease.
 The human liver is an organ capable of regeneration.
 It’s a powerful miracle, and knowing this I add carrots to this juice recipe.
 Inspiration to include organic carrots also comes from two women who openly share their stories of cancer survival.
 Anne Cameron wrote a book to share how she used food for healing titled, “Curing Cancer with Carrots.”
-Similarly, in this television interview Kathy Mydlach-Bero explains how she selected specific foods to support healing from a cancer diagnosis in her book, E.A.T.
+Similarly, Kathy Mydlach-Bero explains how she selected specific foods to support healing from a cancer diagnosis in her book, E.A.T.
 An Unconventional Decade In The Life Of A Cancer Patient.
 She credits using plant foods, including carrots, that are yellow, orange, and purple with anti-angiogenic benefits to limit the spread of cancer cells.

 Recipe for Fresh Red Beet, Carrot, Celery, Turmeric, Ginger, and Lemon Juice